Generalization Bounds via Information Density and Conditional Information Density: Introduction

-Recent studies, starting with the work of Steinke and Zakynthinou~\cite{steinke20-a}, have considered a setting with more structure, where it is assumed that a set~$\supersample$ consisting of~$2n$ independent and identically distributed (\iid) training samples from~$P_Z$ is available, and that~$\trainingdata$ is formed by selecting~$n$ entries of~$\supersample$ at random.
-We will refer to this setup as the \textit{random-subset setting}, and call the setting without this additional structure the \textit{standard setting}.
-In the random-subset setting, the average generalization error can be bounded by a quantity that depends on the conditional mutual information between the output hypothesis and the random variable that determines the selected training data~$\trainingdata$, given~$\supersample$ \cite[Thm.~5.1]{steinke20-a}.
-One advantage of this bound over the standard mutual information bound is that the conditional mutual information is always bounded.
+Recent studies, starting with the work of Steinke and Zakynthinou~\cite{PA-steinke20-a}, have considered a setting with more structure, where it is assumed that a set $\supersample$ consisting of $2n$ independent and identically distributed (\iid) training samples from $P_Z$ is available, and that $\trainingdata$ is formed by selecting $n$ entries of $\supersample$ at random.
+Since the motivation for this structure is to derive generalization bounds in terms of a \textit{conditional} mutual information (CMI), we refer to this setup as the \textit{CMI setting}, and call the setting without this additional structure the \textit{standard setting}.
+In the CMI setting, as aforementioned, the average generalization error can be bounded by a quantity that depends on the CMI between the output hypothesis and the random variable that determines the selected training data $\trainingdata$, given $\supersample$ \cite[Thm.~5.1]{PA-steinke20-a}.
+One advantage of this bound over the standard mutual information bound is that the CMI is always bounded.
 This broadens the applicability of the bound and results in tighter estimates.
-Also, as discussed in~\cite[Sec.~4]{steinke20-a}, the conditional mutual information that appears in the bound has strong connections to classical generalization measures, such as VC dimension, compressibility, and stability.
-In~\cite{Haghifam2020}, Haghifam \textit{et al.} provided an individual-sample strengthening of this result, as well as improvements through their use of disintegration.
+Also, as discussed in~\cite[Sec.~4]{PA-steinke20-a}, the CMI that appears in the bound has strong connections to classical generalization measures, such as VC dimension, compressibility, and stability.
+In~\cite{PA-Haghifam2020}, Haghifam \textit{et al.} provided an individual-sample strengthening of this result, as well as improvements through their use of disintegration.
 In all of these derivations, the loss function is required to be bounded, which is a stronger requirement than what is needed in the standard setting.